simondavies/SlimPHP-Vanilla/README.md

 #### To Do's
 * Basically, the first thing to do, is update this file (READ ME) so users can use this repo.
 * Split the view templates it to sub templates etc.

+## Official Documentation

+The following documentation for the Slim framework can be found here: [Slim Documentation](http://docs.slimframework.com/)

+### License

+The Laravel framework is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)